 In a day and age where you can watch films pretty much anywhere, we want to give you some inspiration.
 In this article, we’ll briefly go through the history and a list of musical movies that we think are the best of all time!

 A musical movie is a motion picture where songs sung by the actors are woven into the narrative of the story, this can also be paired with dancing.
 The songs featured in the film most commonly further the narrative of the character, although sometimes serve merely as breaks in the storyline.

 There are many types, from film adaptations of stage musicals to musicals created purely for tv or movies.
 Some film musicals have no speech at all, only a string of songs to relay the story to the audience, these are called a ‘song cycle’.

-Following this, there was a surge in musical films making the most of the invention of sound with motion picture.
-In the mid 1930s, the singing/dancing teams such as Fred Astaire and Ginger Rogers became hugely popular.
-Some would say they have molded musical movies into what they are today.
+Following this, there was a surge in musical films making the most of the invention of sound with the motion picture.
+In the mid-1930s, the singing/dancing teams such as Fred Astaire and Ginger Rogers became hugely popular.
+Some would say they have moulded musical movies into what they are today.

 With the likes of Netflix giving musicals their own category, this has also boosted viewings.
 From old musical movies to new, for kids and adults, it’s made choosing a film on a Sunday evening a whole lot easier.

 We’re going to try and compile a list of some of the best musicals movies of all time.
 Without further ado, here we go…

 The Sound of Music (1965)

 The Sound of Music is a 1965 musical film directed by Robert Wise and starring Julie Andrews and Christopher Plummer.
 The film is based on the true story of the Von Trapp Family Singers, an Austrian family who escape from the Nazis in 1938 by fleeing over the Alps.